xiaolelelele/Namdm/README.md

 ## 📜AlphaMixLoss

-The program known as "run.py" is responsible for implementing the alphaMixLoss, a novel hybrid loss function that was proposed in the aforementioned paper.
-The shape of the alphaMixLoss loss function is determined by the hyperparameter α, and the value of the hyperparameter α can be determined by the Bayesian optimization algorithm.
-By learning the hyperparameter α, the strength of the penalty for outliers is balanced against the performance degradation caused by outliers being amplified (especially outliers larger than one).
+The script named "run.py" is tasked with implementing the alphaMixLoss, a brand - new hybrid loss function put forward in the previously mentioned paper.
+The form of the alphaMixLoss loss function is governed by the hyperparameter α, and the value of this hyperparameter α can be ascertained via the Bayesian optimization algorithm.
+Through the learning process of the hyperparameter α, a balance is struck between the penalty intensity for outliers and the performance decline that results from the amplification of outliers (specifically, outliers greater than one).

 ![image-20250327212043397](pic/1743086078280.jpg)